eformsignen/eformsignen.github.io/_build/html/_sources/help/chapter2.rst.txt

 -  **Manage bulk sent documents:** Only document managers can access this menu and can view documents bulk created from templates in which you are given permission.
 However, the company administrator can view and manage all documents.

 -  **My signature:** You can create and add your signature to be used when signing a document.

+-  **Contacts:** You can add non-member contacts to the contact list and manage them.

 -  **Manage templates:** Only template managers can access this menu.
 You can view the template list and configure the template settings.